-The Workplace Learning Report 2019 captured the top trends in further education through an international survey.
-In short: Today we present to you the four key findings of the study!
+The Workplace Learning Report 2019 has captured the top trends in further education in an international survey.
+Summarized briefly: Today we present you the four central findings of the study!

 This is the Workplace Learning Report